adaszko/complgen/README.md

 your command line tool on CI and package them along with your tool.
 No additional software needs to be installed in order to use your custom completions.

 # Syntax

-The grammar is based on [compleat](https://github.com/mbrubeck/compleat/blob/master/README.markdown#syntax)'s one:
+The grammar is based on [compleat](https://github.com/mbrubeck/compleat/blob/master/README.markdown#syntax)'s one.

  * `a b` matches `a` followed by `b`.
  * `a b | c` matches either `a b` or `c`.